Zero-energy modes of two-component Bose-Bose droplets: Abstract

 \section{Abstract}

 Bose-Bose droplets are self-bound objects emerging from a mixture of two interacting Bose-Einstein condensates when their interactions are appropriately tuned.
 During droplet formation three continuous symmetries of the system's Hamiltonian are broken: translational symmetry and two U1 symmetries, allowing for arbitrary choice of phases of the mean-field wavefunctions describing the two components.
 Breaking of these symmetries must be accompanied by appearance of zero-energy excitations in the energy spectrum of the system recovering the broken symmetries.
 Normal modes corresponding to these excitations are the zero-energy modes.
-Here we find analytic expressions for these modes and introduce Hamitonians generating their time evolution -- dynamics of the droplet's centers of mass as well as dynamics of the phases of the two droplet's wavefunctions.
-When internal types of excitations (quasiparticles) are neglected then the very complex system of a quantum droplet is described using only few "global" degrees of freedom - the position of the center of mass of the droplet and two phases of two wave-functions, all these being quantum operators.
-This gives the possibility of describing in a relatively easy way processes of interaction of these quantum droplets, such as collisions.
+Here we find analytic expressions for these modes and introduce Hamiltonians generating their time evolution -- dynamics of the droplet's centers of mass as well as dynamics of the phases of the two droplet's wavefunctions.
+When internal types of excitations (quasiparticles) are neglected then the very complex system of a quantum droplet is described using only a few "global" degrees of freedom - the position of the center of mass of the droplet and two phases of two wave-functions, all these being quantum operators.
+We believe that our work might be useful in describing in a relatively easy way the low energy collisions of quantum droplets in situations where coherent flow of atoms between the droplets takes place.